bartboogmans/comFrame/module_overview.md

 # An overview of available RAS modules
-This page describes available tools that are available to do maritime robotics experiments.
-This serves as an initial point for collaborators to orientate themselves on available tools.
-When you plan to transition towards making a control architecture with some of the described modules, we recommend doing so together with engineers in RAS.
+This section provides a comprehensive description of the various maritime robotics experiment tools at your disposal.
+It serves as a starting point for collaborators to familiarize themselves with the available resources.

+The benefit of using the modules developed by RAS engineers is that these elements have usually been developed up to a reasonable state of reliability, which becomes extra desirable when there are numerous single-points-of-failure.
+Leveraging these well-tested modules allows you to focus more on your goal.
+Utilizing proven components you can devote more time and effort to pushing your own project goals, while contributing by maturing the software through making small improvements, bug reports or feedback.

+If you intend to develop a control architecture utilizing any of these modules, we highly recommend collaborating with the skilled engineers of RAS to ensure a seamless transition and successful implementation.
+Their expertise and experience will undoubtedly enhance your project's potential and lead to innovative advancements in the field of maritime robotics.

 ## Utilities